New Jersey Dog Bite Litigation Attorney

 Dogs may be known as “man’s best friend,” but they are still animals, with an animal’s instinct to protect itself and fight back against a perceived threat or sign of aggression.
 When dogs are allowed to roam free, or a dog owner fails to prevent his or her dog from causing harm, the law allows dog bite victims to receive compensation for their injuries.

-At Rosner & Tucker, P.C. our New Jersey dog bite lawyer help dog bite victims and their families get the money they need to pay their medical bills, replace lost wages, and cover the cost of other damages.
+At Rosner Law Offices, P.C. our New Jersey dog bite lawyer help dog bite victims and their families get the money they need to pay their medical bills, replace lost wages, and cover the cost of other damages.

 New Jersey Dog Bite Law

 Like many other states, New Jersey has a “strict liability” law when it comes to dog bites.
 This means dog owners can be held responsible for injuries caused by their dogs, even in cases where the dog never acted viciously in the past.
 The strict liability statute applies in cases where the dog attacks a person in a public place, as well as cases in which the dog bites someone on the dog owner’s property.

 Dogs are the most popular domesticated animal in the world, and up to 47 percent of American homes have a dog.
 Dogs are such a common feature of everyday life, it’s easy to forget how dangerous they can be.
 The reality is that dogs are capable of inflicting serious and even fatal injuries.